FullStack-HY/FullStack-Hy.github.io/src/content/3/en/part3a.md

 ![](../../images/3/5.png)

-The second route defines an event handler, that handles HTTP GET requests made to the <i>notes</i> path of the application:
+The second route defines an event handler that handles HTTP GET requests made to the <i>notes</i> path of the application:

 ```js
 app.get('/api/notes', (request, response) => {